javascript-tutorial/hi.javascript.info/README.md

 Every chapter, an article or a task resides in its own folder.

+The folder has one of files:

+- `index.md` for a section,
+- `article.md` for an article,
+- `task.md` stands for a task (solution must be provided in `solution.md` file as well

+Each of these files starts from the `# Main header`.
+It's very easy to add something new.

+Additional resources and examples for the article or the task, are also in the same folder.

 The folder is named `N-url`, where `N` – is the number for sorting (articles are ordered), and `url` is the URL-slug on the site.
 =======
 We'd like to make the tutorial available in many languages.
 Please help us to translate.